 I’ll try making an aircraft plastic model for the first time in a long time.
 This time it is Academy Mig-21.
 When I built a Mig-21 Dolphin decal version of the same manufacturer before, I failed to paste the large format decals.
 I want to succeed as it is a normal marking fighter this time.

 Although it was a kit released 20 years ago, I thought the decal was not deteriorated.
-I can choose to make Indian Air Force and Hungarian Air Force.
+I can choose to make the Indian Air Force and the Hungarian Air Force.
 This time I will probably make it as the Orthodox Soviet Air Force fighter.

 I knew that the Creos releases the interior color of the Soviet aircraft at the end of December, I regret a bit whether I should have started to build it a little later.
-These are the Creos Mr. Color No.6 Green, No.57 metallic blue-green, No.115 German aircraft light blue and No.323 light blue, which I chose a candidate for color mixture.
+These are the Creos Mr. Color No.6 Green, No.57 metallic blue-green, No.115 German aircraft light blue and No.323 light blue, which I chose a candidate for a color mixture.
 I guess it is okay.